 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate (μαλακοὶ, malakio), nor homosexuals (ἀρσενοκοῖται, arsevokoitai).

-Especially in ancient Greece, it was a rite of passage for a young man (a boy) of age 12 or 13 to leave his home and become mentored by and older male who could teach him how to become an adult male of substance and social status.
-They would teach the boy how to grow into a man and about Greek life.
-This mentoring process was considered normal in ancient Greece and it was typical for the older male to penetrate the boy until he reached the age of manhood or grew a beard and pubic hair.
+Especially in ancient Greece, it was a rite of passage for a young man (a boy) of age 12 or 13 to leave his home and be mentored by and older male who could teach him how to become an adult male of substance and social status.
+They would teach the boy how to grow into a man and how to live a good Greek life.
+This mentoring process was considered normal in ancient Greece and it was typical for the older male to penetrate the boy until he reached the age of manhood or until he grew a beard and pubic hair.
 But by Jesus’ time the practice was highly criticized.
-It was no longer viewed as a mentorship (exchanging sexuality for life training) but as only a means for older males to prey on youths.
+It was no longer viewed as a mentorship but as only a means for older males to prey on youths.

 3. The Bible does not mention homosexuality as a tendency, identity, or orientation.